Astrophotography with Film

 by Dennis Allen

-In this age of digital cameras, you may wonder why I bother with film.
+In this age of CCD guiders, you may wonder why I bother with an off-axis guilder.
 Well, a couple of reasons.
 One, design.
 I built my telescope to be equally useful for visual or photographic work.
 Two, cost.
-While film is more expensive than computer memory, a suitable digital camera is still more expensive than a used Nikon F or Pentax K-1000 camera.
+For CCD guiding, you need a CCD camera and a laptop to run it.
+Three, time.
+The last time I tried CCD guiding, it took me half a night to set up my equipment.
+Time I could have used actually taking pictures.

 I also purchased a Newtonian easy guider from Lumicon.
 This off-axis guider mounts the camera onto the 2" focuser, allowing prime focus photography.
-Now the off-axis guider comes with an adapter to a t-ring, so I had to purchase a t-ring to Nikon F bayonet ring.
-The camera shop, however, figured out how to remove the t-ring adapters altogether.
-So now the off-axis adapter is directly connected to the bayonet ring, which is a nice feature.
+Now the off-axis guider comes with an adapter to a t-ring, so I had to purchase a t-ring to Cannon bayonet ring.
+I removed the t-ring adapters altogether, mounting the off-axis adapter directly to the bayonet ring.
 In photography, the camera needs to be closer to the main mirror than the eyepiece.
 The closer, the better.

 Setting up for a shot takes a few steps.
-First, rewind your platform.
+First, hook up your off-axis guider to your camera.
+Set your camera to manual mode and plug in your external trigger mechanism.
+Rewind your platform.
 Insert your camera/off-axis guider into the focuser.
 Find a bright star and focus it in the camera view finder.
-To help in focusing, I replaced the standard Nikon screen with a wide-field "B" screen.
+This is where the live preview feature on my Canon XSi is useful.

 Now the off-axis guider has a pick-off mirror and a place to insert your illuminated reticle (lighted cross-hair) eyepiece.
 A double-lined cross-hair box is preferred.
 You have to slide this eyepiece in and out until the stars focus (don't touch the focuser).
 Find the object you want and center it.
 In the cross-hairs find the nearest star.
 Use the platform's controller to move this star to one of the corner's of the cross-hair box.
 Now you're ready to take a shot.